-- Assistant Professor of Medicine, Division of Rheumatology, Department of Medicine, Johns Hopkins University
+- Associate Professor of Clinical Medicine, Division of Rheumatology, Department of Medicine, Johns Hopkins University

 Dr. Thomas Grader-Beck completed his Rheumatology fellowship training at Johns Hopkins University School of Medicine in 2003.
 His clinical interests include the diagnosis and treatment of inflammatory joint disease with a focus on rheumatoid arthritis, psoriatic arthritis and inflammatory spondylarthropathies.
-He has a special interest in secondary Sjogren’s syndrome, a systemic autoimmune disease that leads to dryness of the eyes and mouth, that is frequently associated with inflammatory arthritis.
+He has a special interest in Sjogren’s disease, a systemic autoimmune disease with prominent dryness of the eyes and mouth as well as organ manifestations.
+Sjogren’s disease is frequently associated with Rheumatoid arthritis and other inflammatory arthritis types.

 - M.D.: Karls Ruprecht University, Heidelberg, Germany